Demurrer Law In California

 Examples

-• On the other hand, in the above example, the plaintiff claims at the demurrer hearing that there was never an agreement to pay back the money.
-In this case, if the plaintiff is suing for breach of contract, there is no way the plaintiff can ever prevail, even if the defendant admits he received the money, because no contract existed that obligated the defendant to pay back the money.
-The demurrer will likely be sustained in this case.
+• On the other hand, if the plaintiff concedes that there was never an actual contract (and the money was given as a gift), then there is no way the plaintiff can amend the complaint to allege a contract existed, even if the defendant admits he received the money.
+The demurrer will likely be sustained without leave to amend.

-• Even though the demurrer to the cause of action for breach of contract may be sustained, the plaintiff might have also alleged other causes of action, based on equity, for example, that seek to recover the money on other legal bases, despite no express agreement to pay it back.
+• Even though the demurrer to the cause of action for breach of contract may be sustained, the plaintiff might have also alleged other causes of action, for example, based on equity.
+These types of claims seek to recover the money on other legal bases.
+For example, common counts, such as money had and received, are often alleged in conjunction, and do not require alleging or proving that a contract or agreement existed.

 Conclusion